 4. Is your door weathered, warped, or cracked terribly?

 Doors can take a beating over their lifetime.
-They’re slammed, kicked, and exposed to huge tempter changes.
+People slam and kick them, and they endure huge temperature changes.
 If you have an old solid wood door, it has probably seen better days.
-Many of these doors have expanded and contracted over so many winters and summers that they have cracks, are warped, and are extremely weathered.
+Many winters and summers cause doors to expand and contract, resulting in cracks, warping, and severe weathering over time.

 When you inspect your old wooden door, treat it like a door that is difficult to open.
 Look for light coming into the room from the “solid” wood door.
 Many of these doors have stress fractures in the grains of the door.
 These stress fractures expose the outside elements to the inside of your home or vice-versa.